lorenacrincon/space-tourism-website/README.md

 ### What I learned

-This challenge helped me put into practice a new tool for me, which is Frameet Motion.
+This challenge helped me put into practice a new tool for me, which is Framer Motion.
 It also helped me reinforce practices in grid layout.

 ```jsx
 <div className="md:order-last lg:basis-1/2 lg:absolute lg:right-10 lg:bottom-0  2xl:pe-40 3xl:pe-80">